JonssonJohanna/laughing-happiness/README.md

 # Laughing-happiness Useless web

 This is our first individual assignment in JavaScript, the purpose was to create a useless website of our choice using HTML, CSS and JavaScript.
-Since it is two weeks until christmas I decided to create a useles christmas tree.
+Christmas is just around the corner so I decided to create a useles christmas tree.
 The project includes click, double click, scroll and key press events.
 Try them out and see what happens.

 # Link to Netlify